What Qualifies As a Wrongful Death Lawsuit?

 Massachusetts has strict time limits for filing wrongful death lawsuits.
 Generally, a personal representative or administrator has three years from the death date, or three years from the date they learn of the factual basis of the cause of death, to bring a wrongful death lawsuit.
 This time limit is known as the “statute of limitations,” and failure to file your lawsuit within this time frame could mean losing the opportunity to get justice and compensation for your loved one’s untimely death.

-It’s important to note that, depending on the defendant in your wrongful death lawsuit, the deadline for filing a lawsuit can be different — or even shorter — depending on the facts of your case and who was at-fault for the accident.
+It’s important to note that, depending on the defendant in your wrongful death lawsuit, the deadline for filing a lawsuit can be different — or even shorter — depending on the facts of your case and who was at fault for the accident.
 In such situations, consulting with a Springfield car accident lawyer is essential to understand these complexities and ensure that your case is filed within the appropriate timeframe.

 Since you have a limited window to file a wrongful death claim, it is best to seek legal representation from an experienced Springfield wrongful death claim attorney as soon as possible.

 What Damages Are Awarded in Massachusetts Wrongful Death Lawsuits?